-Jacobs Media and engineering consultant Glynn Walden collaborated with NAB staff and the NAB Auto Initiative Committee on this work.
-Jacobs Media conducted three in-market audits in Grand Rapids, Mich., (5/19/17) Philadelphia, Pa., (6/1/17) and Charlotte, N.C.
+The foundation of the original best practices document was an NAB project undertaken by Jacobs Media and engineering consultant E. Glynn Walden, in collaboration with NAB staff and the NAB Auto Initiative Committee, to help radio broadcasters better understand the way broadcast radio stations are displayed on automobile dashboards.
+Jacobs Media conducted three in-market audits in Grand Rapids, Mich.
+(5/19/17), Philadelphia, Pa.
+(6/1/17) and Charlotte, N.C.
 (6/2/17), spending one day in each metro area monitoring commercial FM radio stations in vehicles equipped with RDS and HD Radio with Artist Experience receivers.
 The audits were conducted during three dayparts - morning drive, midday and evening drive - and the information on the receiver displays was captured on video.
 Jacobs Media, in conjunction with NAB, developed a scoring system to tabulate the results.

 Concurrently, Walden interviewed multiple system providers and engineering specialists.
 In the process, he developed additional best practices from an engineering perspective.
 Key findings from the audits include:

 There is room for improvement.
-The display of radio station text and image information is generally inconsistent, creating a sub-optimal user experience.
+The display of radio station text and image information is generally inconsistent, creating a suboptimal user experience.
 Standards for formatting and composing information for dashboard display need to be developed and adhered to by broadcasters.
 While some broadcasters provide a quality in-car display experience, there are too many situations where information is spotty or inaccurate, content is redundant, there are typos and superfluous information and other elements that are impediments to a positive display look for broadcast radio operators.